ecow/katacoda-scenarios/sdaas-tutorial/intro.md

 This tutorial will teach you how to build a knowledge base that answers the following questions:

 - *Where are the  three most important communities of asian people in the area of Milan in Italy?*
-- *what is the size of asian community in Milan Area?*
+- *What is the size of asian community in Milan Area?*
-- *what are the three cities in Milan area with the high density of asian people?*
+- *What are the ten cities in Milan area with the high density of asian people?*